LTVA1/NuVGM/README.md

 | `0xf0` | `ll` | Marks begin or end of the loop.
 If `ll` is 0, it's loop begin, otherwise it means "loop to loop begin point `ll` times".
 Nested loops are possible. |
 | `0xf1` | `aa aa aa aa` | jump to absolute offset `aa aa aa aa` |
 | `0xff` |  | Halt (stop) playback |

+# Future plans

+Afaik many songs are structured in a way that uses instruments, them being a repeating initialization of registers.
+This is particularly obvious with FM chips like OPNx/OPM, there even exist some programs to rip the patches from VGM files afaik.

+Thus we have a repeating initialization of the same registers (or registers on different channel with the same instrument...
+Some chips even have the register set for only one channel and switch them via special register... doesn't differ a lot actually) over and over.
+This leads to the idea of two new opcodes.

+`jsr` opcode would take an absolute address of the start of the subroutine and jump there.
+The execution would carry on until `rts` opcode is met.
+At the `rts` opcode the player jumps to the next opcode after the `jsr` it used to jump to subroutine.
+Nested subroutines would be possible.

+*jsr - **j**ump **s**ub**r**outine

+*rts - **r**e**t**urn from **s**ubroutine

+When exporting from the tracker, it (and loop opcode described earlier) would allow to optimize the file even more by just making an entire patterns subroutines.
+With trackers like Furnace tracker where order is a matrix it's not so easy, but repeating matrix rows could be encoded like this too.